 Here you can find some cool stores particularly design from the vintage stores to the small boutiques and showrooms such as MedWinds.
-If coffee is as important to you as it is to us, Satan’s Coffee Corner is exactly that – a great spot where you can get coffee to go.
-Located within a store, the window and the smell of fresh coffee is the only giveaway to this piece of heaven.
-With coffee roasted on site, expect a dreamy cup of coffee whilst in Barcelona.
-If you want to sit inside and perhaps have a bite to eat, Caravelle, a new establishment is also worth visiting.
+If you like coffee with a an eclectic vibe head to El Colectivo on c/Notariat – they do amazing homemade cookies and their carrot cake is equally delicious.
+If you want to sit inside and perhaps have something more hearty, Caravelle, a new establishment is also worth visiting.
 Here you can expect coffee and a delicious brunch menu to awaken those taste buds!

 Still, one of the best of the various café terraces around the edges of the quiet, traffic-free Plaça Vicenç Martorell, is Kasparo.
 They serve tapas, bocadillos, salads and a varying selection of more substantial dishes, available all day.
 There is no indoor seating, so this is most definitely more of a warm weather proposition.

 Want to get straight to the hard stuff?
 There is Oveja Negra a classic bar in the area that gets rather crowded, serves good beer and has a cool vibe.
 In general on Joaquin Costa you will find lots of fun small bars, some of which stay open after hours – perfect if you are partial to a lock in.